wp-plugins/authy-two-factor-authentication/readme.txt

 1. Authy Two-Factor Authentication page.

 == Changelog ==

+= 2.5.3 =
+* Fixed the include of color-fresh.css file, the file was renamed to colors.css on WordPress 3.8
+* Added translations for spanish language.

 = 2.5.2 =
 * Encode the values on query before to sending to Authy API